Eminakkoc/labplusarts/README.md

 Because that I did not use a global state management tool, I have stored those data in Component states.

 Components which sets url (Filter/search) only updates the url and waits for DataTable component to read from the url and update itself.
 So this behavior seem slightly similar to dispatching actions and handled in the corresponding reducer.

+> **Component architecture:** All data are saved and provided by "DataInput" component internal state and moved up to parent component (App) via callback on every update.
+This data is sent to "DataTable" component via props by its parent (App) and consumes this data to display on a table.